-This qualification is designed to support learners who wish to study computing as a one-year full-time course leading to the Extended diploma in Year 2.
+This qualification is designed to support students who wish to study computing as a one-year full-time course leading to the Extended Diploma in Year 2.
 The Pearson BTEC Level 3 National Extended Diploma in Computing is equivalent in size to three A Levels and would normally be the only qualification in a learner's study programme.
 It is designed to be offered to 16-18 learners who are interested in progressing to further study in higher education computing-related disciplines.

 - Entry Requirements, Units, Assessment and more...

 Assessment is specifically designed to fit the purpose and objective of the qualification.
 It includes a range of assessment types and styles suited to vocational qualifications in the sector.
 There are three main forms of assessment that you need to be aware of: external internal and synoptic.
-The styles of external assessment used for qualifications in the computing suite are: - examinations: all learners take the same assessment at the same time normally with a written outcome - set tasks: learners take the assessment during a defined window and demonstrate understanding through completion of a vocational task.
+The styles of external assessment used for qualifications in the computing suite are: - examinations: all students take the same assessment at the same time normally with a written outcome - set tasks: students take the assessment during a defined window and demonstrate understanding through completion of a vocational task.